rampatra/jbot/docs/slack/README-Slack-JBot-4.0.0.md

 ### Basic Usage

 The main function of a Bot is to receive and reply messages.
-With this kit, receiving messages is as easy as just writing a simple controller and replying to it by calling the `reply()` method as shown below:
+With JBot, receiving messages is as easy as just writing a simple `@Controller` and replying to it by calling the `reply()` method as shown below:

 ```java
 @Controller(events = EventType.MESSAGE)